lotan-souid/map2/README.md

 # Map2
 ### Web map for Israel Population

-link for tha app: https://lotan-souid.github.io/map2/
+link for tha website: https://lotan-souid.github.io/map2/

 this is a web map showing the population of Israel Towns from the censuse of 2015.